The-Lab-at-OPM/hiring/README.md

 ### Learn more and apply:

-- Attend one of our informational webinars on X or X
+- Attend one of our informational webinars
 - Explore the [USAJOBS Help Center](https://www.usajobs.gov/Help/) for info on many aspects of federal employment, including hiring and working in government
 - Learn about how to write a [federal resume](https://www.usajobs.gov/Help/faq/application/documents/resume/what-to-include/).
 It is critical to review and follow this guidance.
 The additional level of detail required for federal resumes is necessary to ensure candidates receive proper review and consideration.